oliviergimenez/capture-recapture-review/make_sense.md

                         'ENVIRONMENTAL AND ECOLOGICAL STATISTICS'))
 ```

-The number of papers published in each of them is:
+The number of papers published in each of them was:

 ``` r
 methods %>%